Thorfgin/charactercreator2/README.md

 		> Needs to be done from within a player portal?

 	WOULD:
-	- Drag and Drop in the skill table, or other method of rearranging item
 	- EXPORT BUILD: Export the current skillset into a downloadable file
 	- IMPORT BUILD: Import a local file and set it as the current skillset
 	- PRESETS: Ability to click some preset-character builds somewhere